cewing/training.python_web/source/presentations/session06.rst

 The items we are looking for are ``p`` tags which have the CSS class ``row``:

-.. class:: incremental
+.. rst-class:: build

 ``find_all`` supports keyword arguments.
 If the keyword you use isn't one of the listed arguments, it is treated as an ``attribute``

-.. class:: incremental
+.. rst-class:: build

 In Python, ``class`` is a reserved word, so we can't use it as a keyword, but you can use ``class_``!

-.. class:: incremental small
+.. rst-class:: build small

 ::